huythong03/Python_Game/README.md

-# Python, Pygame to write Game
+# use Pygame to write Game